Gboster-0/DMM-To-VMF/README.md

 1. Node.js
 2. Hammer editor

+## Info before converting a map
+You might want to go into 'textures_mirror' and follow the README there to install the textures first Without installing the textures you will just see all textures as white in the editor, and all black/pink in-game

+Turf directions are currently NOT supported, they will all face north upon the map being created

+I tested the map generation on Metastation from Iristation, the program *might* break on other maps, but it should work with any 1-z level map just fine.
+If it errors out then tell me what one it broke on.

 ## Usage -- How to convert a map
 1. Put a .dmm file into the same folder as 'Main.js'
 2. Rename the .dmm file to "Map"